mumble-voip/mumble-www/hugo/content/documentation/administration/acl/index.md

 ![Screenshot of in rule example in rule](acl-in-example1-2in.jpg)

 The rule is inherited into `ChanA11` and `ChanA12`.
-But it applies as a rule within that channel.
+But it applies as a rule within each of those  channels individually.
 So users outside of `ChanA11` can not send text messages to `ChanA11`, but users inside of it can.
 Users outside of `ChanA12` can not send text messages to `ChanA12`, but users inside of it can.

 If we define the second rule [on `ChanA1`] as `@~in` instead of `@in` then the inherited rule in `ChanA11` and `ChanA12` is interpreted in the context of `ChanA1`.
 That means that a user in `ChanA1` will be able to send text messages to `ChanA1`, `ChanA11`, and `ChanA12`.
 But a user not in `ChanA1` can not.
 Users in `ChanA11` and `ChanA12` will also not be able to send text messages to `ChanA1`, `ChanA11`, and `ChanA12`.